AdamJohnsonMI/SkuTracker/README.md

 Back-end

-1. Add product picture, hazardous, and oversized to order page.
+1. Update functionality for product picture, hazardous, and oversized for searching.
+(Low Priority)
-2. Add login/authentication
+2. Add login/authentication (High)
 3. Forms autofilled with database info to not reset info on submit.
 Editing currently overwrites fields with an empty string.
+(High)
 4. Pick option/ship option.
 Maybe add a temp tab if not all items are shipped or easy re-add option.
+(High)
 5. Actual error messages instead of a browser unknown error.
+(Med)

 Front-end
 1. Adding items to a tracking number should allow multiple items to be added at a time.
-2. Expiration date is missing from tracking numbers.
-There is no option to add it.
-How do I implement.
-Need the above to implement?
+2. Expiration date is missing when using tracking numbers import.
+Binning item by tracking number should prompt on each product.
 3. Add a search bar to binned items screen to search by ASIN to find bin locations.
 4. Add a sort feature to pages.